10 Questions about Trade Show Labor

 Exhibitor Appointed Labor Contractor

 EAC labor is different.
-Since EACs only have one source of revenue, their labor solution is provided to tailor the service option to the exhibitor client needs.
+Since EACs only have one source of revenue, their labor solution is assigned based on the exhibitor client needs.
 Exhibit design is often reviewed prior to the show so that the EAC can provide a crew that is appropriate for the work required.
-The EAC will also generally provide a specific “lead” to have supervisory responsibility for the job.
+The EAC will also provide a specific “lead” to have supervisory responsibility for the job.
 This is done to make sure the rest of the crew is working efficiently and effectively.

 With larger or more complicated jobs, the EACs may be requested to not only review display design but also to issue a “not to exceed” estimate for set-up and tear down.
 And as a matter of common practice, EAC labor contractors routinely make sure that the same crew that installs the display takes it down and repacks it.